abhi123456781/game-hint-api/README.md

 # Game Hint AI

 Game Hint AI is an iOS app that uses artificial intelligence to help players get unstuck in video games.
-Users can ask questions like "How do I Unlock the Webgliders " and get intelligent, game-specific hints in real-time.
+Users can ask questions like "How do I unlock the Webgliders in Marvel Spider-Man 2?" and get intelligent, game-specific hints in real-time.

 ## Features